 Rick’s “Hall of Mirrors,” for percussion quartet, was premiered at Juilliard on March 26, 27 and 28, 2015, with Rick steering the electronics.
-Rick is Faculty Chair of the MFA in Music Composition at Vermont College of Fine Arts.
-Rick is also Director of BMI’s “Composing For The Screen: A Film Scoring Mentorship Program”, running every Fall in NYC; contact Rick for more info.
+Rick is former Faculty Chair of the MFA in Music Composition at Vermont College of Fine Arts, where he remains as a faculty member.
+Rick is also Founding Director of BMI’s “Composing For The Screen: A Film Scoring Mentorship Program”, running every Fall in NYC; contact Rick for more info.

 Buy Rick’s soundtrack album to the award-winning documentary “Who Cares About Kelsey” on CD Baby or iTunes.
-Rick and Ian James’ song “Get Up Sit Up” was released last year on the Michelle Obama-sponsored CD “Songs For A Healthier America” — for free download.
+Rick and Ian James’ song “Get Up Sit Up” was released in 2014 on the Michelle Obama-sponsored CD “Songs For A Healthier America” — for free download.
 To hear the premiere of Rick’s string quartet, click on “CHTHONIC DANCES” under Concert Music, below.
+Excerpts from “Hall of Mirrors” can be found there as well.

 Film & Television